-Additional information on annual english ivy
+Additional information on English ivy

 What to do if you find this plant in King County, Washington

-Because english ivy is so widespread, property owners in King County are not required to control it and we are not generally tracking infestations.
-We can provide advice on how to control english ivy, but there is generally no legal requirement to do so.
+Because English ivy is so widespread, property owners in King County are not required to control it and we are not generally tracking infestations.
+We can provide advice on how to control English ivy, but there is generally no legal requirement to do so.

 English ivy photos - click thumbnail for larger image